Jpe230/SonicPad-Debian/docs/flashing.md

 4) While pressing the recessed button, turn the SonicPad on.

 The screen will remain black, but the light on the side will still illuminate.
 The device is now in **burning mode**.
+Leave the device be for now.

 ### 4) Install Windows Drivers